 Date Grade

-Term Test 1 20%
+Term Test 1 ??
+20%

-Term Test 2 20%
+Term Test 2 ??
+20%

-Class Participation Weekly 10%
+Class Participation 10%

-Online quizzes Weekly 5%
+Online quizzes 5%

 Final exam Exam period: April 9-30 45%

-Note: The tests will be held outside of class!
+Note: The test and quiz will be held in class.
 Regarding exams, please do not make any travel plans until the examination period has ended.

-The term tests will consist of written-answers.
+The in-class tests will consist of written-answers.
 It will be held in our scheduled classroom at the beginning of class.
+The duration will be 60 minutes, and the quiz will be followed by a lecture.
 The term test will be 90-100 minutes and will also be held in-class.
-The term tests and final exam will be cumulative - you must not forget what you've already learned!
+The in-class tests and final exam will be cumulative - you must not forget what you've already learned!

-There will be a number of online quizzes throughout the semester.
+There will be \\\\\ online quizzes throughout the semester.
 These questions will test your knowledge and understanding to help prepare you for class - they are NOT necessarily representative of test question difficulty!